FACG4/FEMA/README.md

 ### _Team Profile_:

-Divisions encompassing all of the information about each team member.
+Four divisions inside a container division.
+Divisions covers all of the information about each team member.
-Responsive design: Corresponds to a width of **1000px**.

 Contains links to each members' Github and codewars.

+Responsive design: Corresponds to a width of **1000px**. (class .one).

 ### _Contact Form_:
 Consists of 3 input forms and a submit button.
 Responsive design: corresponds to **1000px*** width.
 Accessibility: Input form labels.

-### _Learning the Hard Way_:
+### _What we have learned_:

 #### Issues and Challenges:

-* GitHub
+* GitHub Issues.
-* fixed image size vs percentage.
-* Farah and attention to details.
-* Quality Assurance (Ahmad).
+    * Comments
+* Fixed navbar with pure CSS.
+* Small Details.
-* Responsive design
+* Responsive design:
+    * What we got right.
+    * Unresolved Issues.